domcars0/Domoticz-GPIO-Plugin/README.md

 | Heartbeat Frequency | Determines how often Input Pins are checked for values |
 | Debug | When true the logging level will be much higher to aid with troubleshooting |

-Notes : If you want to change the Type of an output button created by the plugin use the Device setup button (change it in the plugin will do nothing)
+Notes : If you want to change the Type of an output button created by the plugin use the Device setup button (change it in the plugin will do nothing).
+Notes 2: To remove a device remove his pin number in the comma separated list of inputs or ouputs.
+Cause if you remove it via the DZ Switches page, the plugin will recreate it on the next start.

 ## Change log